milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Automotive AI Agent API: The Automotive AI Agent API is used for creating, managing, and deploying voice agent experiences.
 This includes access to certain pre-trained voice agents for automotive contexts.
 Automotive AI Agent Premium Software: The Automotive AI Agent solution includes Premium Software components identified below.

-Contact Center AI (CCAI): CCAI uses AI to improve the customer experience in contact centers.
+Conversational AI (formerly Contact Center AI (CCAI)): Conversational AI uses AI to improve the customer experience in contact centers.
 It includes Agent Assist, Dialogflow Essentials, Dialogflow Customer Experience Edition (CX), Insights, Speech-to-Text, Text-to-Speech, and Speaker ID.

-Contact Center AI Insights: Contact Center AI Insights helps customers extract value from their contact center data by identifying sentiment and topics and highlighting key insights in the data.
+Conversational Insights (formerly Contact Center AI Insights): Conversational Insights helps customers extract value from their contact center data by identifying sentiment and topics and highlighting key insights in the data.

-Contact Center AI (CCAI) Platform: CCAI Platform is a contact-center-as-a-service (CCaaS) platform leveraging CCAI.
-It integrates directly with CRMs and queues and routes customer interactions across voice and digital channels to resource pools, including human agents.

-Dialogflow Essentials(ES): Dialogflow ES is a development suite for voice and text conversational apps that can connect to customer applications and telephony and digital platforms.
+Dialogflow Essentials (ES): Dialogflow ES is a development suite for voice and text conversational apps that can connect to customer applications and telephony and digital platforms.

-Dialogflow Customer Experience Edition (CX): Dialogflow CX is a development suite for creating conversational AI applications including chatbots and voicebots.
+Dialogflow Customer Experience Edition (CX)xperience Edition (CX)): Dialogflow CX is a development suite for creating conversational AI applications including chatbots and voicebots.
 It includes a visual bot building platform, collaboration and versioning tools, bot modularization tools, and advanced IVR feature support.

 Document AI: Document AI is a unified console for document processing that lets you quickly access all document processing models and tools.
 Customers can use Document AI's pre-trained models for document extraction, including OCR, Form Parser and specialized models.